Cheng-DX/formula-editor/README.md

 ## Features

-- IMPORT 🍞 Auto import data and formulas form JSON file.
+- IMPORT 🍞 Auto import data and formulas from JSON file.
 - EXPORT 🥐 Export and share your data and formulas.
 - EDIT 🥨 Transform real time.
 - [COMPOSABLE](#composable) 🥯 Use data code in formula moreover use formulas' code in another formula.